ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 Upon learning from a 2.05 (Content) Group Status Response that the group is currently inactive, the group member SHOULD stop sending messages to other group members and MUST stop processing messages from other group members, until the group becomes active again.
 In the meantime, the group member can still interact with the Group Manager, e.g., in order to check whether the group has become active again.

 Upon learning from a 2.05 (Content) Group Status Response that the group has become active again, the group member can resume taking part in communications with other group members (i.e., sending messages and processing incoming messages).

+Besides simply polling the endpoint /ace-group/GROUPNAME/active at the Group Manager, a group member can also use CoAP Observe {{RFC7641}} and subscribe for updates about the status of the OSCORE group.

 {{fig-key-status-req-resp}} gives an overview of the exchange described above, while {{fig-key-status-req-resp-ex}} shows an example of Group Status Request-Response.